opoupeney/dfd/source/devguide/app-anatomy.rst

 Anatomy of a DreamFace App
 ==========================

-DreamFace applications are cloud-native, multitenant applications built using four main components :
+DreamFace applications are cloud-native, multitenant applications consisting of Application Settings that define application behavior and four main components that are the fundamental building blocks of a DreamFace app :

 Application Components
 ^^^^^^^^^^^^^^^^^^^^^